ThomasBittner1/KangarooDocumentation/docs/python/python2.md

+---
+title: Python for Kangaroo in Maya
+description: Create functions that appear in Kangaroo Builder's UI
+---

 ## Running Kangaroo Tools
 Many tools in Kangaroo you can run separately in Python.
 Whenever you click some of the Tool Buttons, check the